ZobaerZamil/COA-A-12-bit-Custom-RISC-V-Microprocessor/README.md

 # ***12-bit-Custom-RISC-V-Microprocessor***

-This is a projecet of my **Undergraduate Studies** for the **Computer Organization And Architecture** course.
+This is a project of my **Undergraduate Studies** for the **Computer Organization And Architecture** course.

 ## **Design And Building**
-In this project, I used Logisim and C Language for designing *12-bit-Custom-RISC-V-Microprocessor* which has 3 different parts.
+In this project, I used Logisim and C Language for designing *12-bit-Custom-RISC-V-Microprocessor*, which has 3 different parts.
 Those are
 ### *1. ISA (Instruction Set Architecture)*
 ### *2. Assembler*
 ### *3. Processor*
 -------------------------------------------------------------------------------------------------------------------------------------------------------

 ## 1. ISA (Instruction Set Architecture)
-  Firstly, I designed the ISA for 12-bit-Custom-RISC-V-Microprocessor.
-As I have 12 bits, so I allocate those bit carefully for R-type, I-type, J-type ISA format.
+  Firstly, I designed the ISA for the 12-bit-Custom-RISC-V-Microprocessor.
+As I have 12 bits, so I allocate those bits carefully for R-type, I-type, and J-type ISA format.
   ### (R-Type) ISA Format

           |  Op Code |    rs   |    rt   |    rd   |